dbaston/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 This tutorial contains four sections:

 * The first section, **Configuration**, describes the configuration files needed to set up an ImageMosaic store from GeoServer.
-* The second section, **Configuration examples**, providing examples of the configuration files needed.
+* The second section, **Configuration examples**, provides examples of the configuration files needed.
 * The last two sections, **Coverage based on filestore** and **Coverage based on database** describe, once the previous configurations steps are done, how to create and configure an ImageMosaic store using the GeoServer GUI.

 The dataset used in the tutorial can be downloaded :download:`Here <snowLZWdataset.zip>`.
 It contains 3 image files and a .sld file representing a style needed for correctly render the images.